alebu/notebooks/stats_101/Foundations.md

     X_1 + X_2 + ... + X_n \sim \mathcal{N}(n\mu, n\sigma^2)
 $$

 as $n \rightarrow \infty$.
-Technically, what we have in this theorem in a convergence in distribution.
-Without going into too much technical details, what this means is that with a large enough n, we can make approximate probability statements about the sum of the Random Variables.
+Technically, what we have in this theorem in a convergence in distribution; Without worrying too much about the technical definitions of types of convergence, what this means is that with a large enough n, we can make approximate probability statements about the sum of Random Variables at hand.

 Before looking at how this theorem is useful for statistical inference, we can notice that even just this first results gives us a lot of insight on one possible way normal distributions can arise.
 Whenever we have an outcome that is the result of a lot of individual random contributions being summed up, we tend to get a Normal distribution as a result.